Help us improve your experience.

 To disable the automatic upgrade of the BIOS on an SRX Series Firewall, use the chassis routing-engine bios command as following:

-The command disables automatic upgrade of the BIOS only during Junos OS upgrade or system boot-up.
+The command disables automatic upgrade of the BIOS only during Junos OS upgrade or a system boot-up.
 It does not disable automatic BIOS upgrade during loader installation.

-To disable the user inputs at u-boot, boot loader and Junos Kernel boot stage, use the chassis routing-engine bios command as following:
+To disable the user inputs at U-Boot, boot loader and Junos Kernel boot stage, use the chassis routing-engine bios command as following:

 You can check the version number at console output when your device boots up as shown in the following sample:

-You can also check the u-boot and loader version at Junos shell prompt as shown the following sample:
+You can also check the U-Boot and loader version at Junos shell prompt as shown the following sample: